SanPen/GridCal/README.md

 ### Understanding the program structure

-GridCal structure is composed by objects aranged in a "database" and  by "structs" at a deeper level.
+GridCal structure is composed by objects arranged in a "database" and  by "structs" at a deeper level.
 Learn [here](https://gridcal.readthedocs.io/en/latest/rst_source/development/structure.html) why.

 All simulations in GridCal are handled by the simulation drivers.
 The structure is as follows: